morganericsson/msengcs/coursedescs/4DV008_MachineLearningProject.md

 - Lecture(s) on the role of machine learning systems for real-world tasks
 - Analysis of selected examples of state-of-the-art machine learning systems
-- Tutorial(s) on state-of-the-art tools, APIs and libraries used for the development of machine learning systems, such as Weka [1] and TensorFLow [2]
+- Tutorial(s) on state-of-the-art tools, APIs and libraries used for the development of machine learning systems, such as Weka [1] and TensorFlow [2]

 [1] https://www.cs.waikato.ac.nz/ml/weka/